digambar2002/d-music/README.md

 ---

-Turn up the volume and dive into the world of MusicWave!
+Turn up the volume and dive into the world of DMusic!
 Experience music like never before with our captivating visualizations and user-friendly design.
 Happy listening! 🎶🌊